nostrband/ephemerelay/README.md

 - TypeScript
 - Deno
-- NoDB (it's like NoSQL except there's no a database)
+- NoDB (it's like NoSQL except there's no database)

 ## Features

-- Less than 100 lines of code
+- About 100 lines of code
 - Supports NIP-01, NIP-15, and NIP-20
 - There isn't a database